-Temporary museum hours are as follows: Tuesday through Friday 9 AM to 4 PM
+Temporary museum hours are as follows: Tuesday through Friday 9am to 4pm will last entry at 3:30pm.

 Sunday: Open by Special Request on Advance Booking Only